weloniheu/cse15l-lab-report/index.md

 **ls with no arguments**

-- "ls" wrote in the terminal the only item in the workplace "lecture1" then created a new line waiting for another command
+- "ls" wrote in the terminal the only item in the workplace (/home) "lecture1" then created a new line waiting for another command if it was in another directory it would print out the names of those directories and files instead.

 ![Image](No_Argument_ls.png)